 Montgomery Planning has released an FAQ on the redevelopment of its former headquarters property at 8787 Georgia Ave.

-The document includes an explanation of the plan for trees, including replacement of those that must be taken down due to the excavation and grading that will be needed.
+The document includes an explanation of the plan for trees, including the replacement of those that must be taken down due to the excavation and grading that will be needed.

 For example, five large oaks, which are hollow (one damaged by lightning), will be removed.
 In addition, another five black walnut trees will come down.